 Maggots have unsaturated fats, proteins, sodium, fibers, Iron, and phosphorus.
 They taste different depending on what they ate alive(like most other insects.)

 Termites are another healthy insects and are enjoyed by many people around the world.

-Termites are rich in vitamins A, C, unsaturated fats, protein, sodium, and phosphorus.
-Remember to remove the wings when eating it.
+Termites are rich in vitamins A, and C, unsaturated fats, protein, sodium, and phosphorus.
+Remember to remove the wings when eating them.